Spikhalskiy/plan-a-hike/docs/Plugin.md

 Mimic the style of the Ascent div.
 Use `SummaryTrackStat-module__statLabel--g0_e7` CSS class for the label.
 Use `SummaryTrackStat-module__stat--wJ0VF` and `css-5c2nyf` CSS classes for the time, also use 18px font size.

+## Estimation Configuration
+When a user clicks on the plugin icon in the Chrome toolbar, it should open a small window with the following options:
+1. Terrain Type.
+Supported values are
+    1. Flat
+    2. Backcountry
+    3. Hilly
+    4. Mountainous:
+2. Packing Weight.
+Supported values are
+    1. Light (7% body weight)
+    2. Moderate (14% body weight)
+    3. Heavy (20% body weight)
+    4. Very Heavy (25%+ body weight)
+These inputs should be implemented as adjacent buttons for an easy selection, one button for each value.
+These values should be used and sent as Terrain Type and Packing Weight parameters to the `hiking-time-calculator.js` code for the calculations.
+It should use `Backcountry` as a default Terrain Type and `Moderate` as a default Packing Weight.